Siddhant-Pragyan-Sinha/100xdevs-cohort-2-Assignments/week-11/worker-app-1/README.md

 import jwt from 'jsonwebtoken';

 const router = Router();
-const secret = 'your_secret_key'; // Use an environment variable in production
+const secret = 'your_secret_key'; // Use an environment variable in productio

 // User Management
 const users = new Map(); // Replace with KV or Durable Objects in production